People want to have a say about what happens to their river. We’re listening.

-The NCCP is pursuing the best approach to control carp, with significant research, community engagement and planning.
+The NCCP is assessing ways to control carp impacts, with significant research, community engagement and planning.
 However, it isn’t just about carp – it’s also about our shared environment & economy, our shared communities & cultures, and our shared future.

 Waterways are the lifeblood of many rural and regional communities.
 That’s why the process of the NCCP is so important.
 It cuts across so many areas of our lives, from policy and politics, to science and society.
 Carp impact everyone, we have to solve this challenge together.

 We know there are other issues affecting our rivers: altered flows, cold-water pollution, habitat loss, water quality, and infrastructure etc. However, a lot is being done to address those impacts – we need to get carp out of the way to get the most from those efforts.

 That’s why this series isn’t about being ‘for’ or ‘against’ potentially using the carp virus.
 Instead, it’s about generating a discussion around how we might realistically tackle carp at the continental scale and what that might mean for all of us.

 We hope you enjoy listening to the different views and can help us get the nation talking about working together to solve the carp problem.